dimileeh/identifyme/index.md

 In this project, we're going to look at the problem of user identification by their behaviour on the Internet.
 In particular, we're planning to analyse websites sequences from sessions belonging to various people.
 Similar problems are being solved in Google Analytics and described in articles on the topics of ["Traversal Pattern Mining"](https://scholar.google.co.uk/scholar?q=traversal+pattern+mining) and ["Sequential Pattern Mining"](https://scholar.google.co.uk/scholar?q=sequential+pattern+mining).

-We used the data from an article [A Tool for Classification of Sequential Data](http://ceur-ws.org/Vol-1703/paper12.pdf), but the approach to classification will be different.
+We used the data from an article [A Tool for Classification of Sequential Data](http://ceur-ws.org/Vol-1703/paper12.pdf), but our approach to classification will be different compared with the one used in the article.

 The data comes from proxy-servers of the Blaise Pascal University and represents user ID, timestamp, and a visited URL.

 ### Markdown